Welasco/AzureSentinelSyslog/README.md

     > **Note:** Replace [workspaceID] with the desired Log Analytics workspace ID.

-    You can also achieve using the following command line which will copy the entire file from it source:
+    You can also use the following command line to copy the entire file from it source:

     ```
     wget -O /etc/opt/microsoft/omsagent/[workspaceID]/conf/omsagent.d/security_events.conf https://raw.githubusercontent.com/microsoft/OMS-Agent-for-Linux/master/installer/conf/omsagent.d/security_events.conf
     ```
     > **Note:** Replace [workspaceID] with the desired Log Analytics workspace ID.

-    This file is configuring Log Analytics agent (OMSAgent) using a FluentD Input Plugin.
+    This file configures the Log Analytics agent (OMSAgent) using a FluentD Input Plugin.
 It's based in [syslog Input Plugin](https:/docs.fluentd.org/input/syslog) and it's been configured as follow:

     - Listen on TCP port 25226 and binding to localhost onlye "127.0.0.1"
     - Tag all input data with "oms.security" tag